-- Nordic Gymnastics Agreement - Technical Regulations, rhythmic gymnastics Nordic championships (the present document) - FIG CoP for rhythmic gymnastics - Nordic CoP for rhythmic gymnastics duos/trios (appendix to the present document) - FIG apparatus planning - EG apparatus planning for juniors, for the subsequent year
+- Nordic Gymnastics Agreement

+- Technical Regulations, rhythmic gymnastics Nordic championships (the present document)

+- FIG CoP for rhythmic gymnastics

+- Nordic CoP for rhythmic gymnastics duos/trios (appendix to the present document)

+- FIG apparatus planning

 In addition, FIG Technical Regulations may be used as guidelines.
 FIG Technical Regulations are not seen as requirements for these championships.